 First, the salt solution moves up the cardboard by capillary action.
 This is the same force that helps trees get water from the ground all the way up to their tallest branches.

 Next, the water evaporates, leaving salt on the surface of the carboard butterfly to crystallize.
-The ammonia helps speed up the evaporation process.
+Additionally, the ammonia helps speed up the evaporation process.

 The reason Mrs. Stewart’s Bluing is necessary is because it is a colloid – a solution containing tiny particles suspended in water.
 These particles make it easier for the salt crystals to form.

-Continue the fun with our Super Cool Science Kit including 30 of our favorite science experiments for kids plus a no prep science journal to keep track of their results!
+Continue the fun with our 30 Science Experiments for kids – plus a no prep science journal to keep track of their results!